MEHColeman/shoreditch/_posts/2022-02-23-shoreditch-configuration.md

 highlight it's importance.

-  These options can be set in the `_config.yml` for the whole site, and also overidden for individual pages by overwriting the parameters in the page's front matter.
+  These options can be set in the `_config.yml` for the whole site, and also overridden for individual pages by overwriting the parameters in the page's front matter.

+comments
+: By default, comments are turned off, but you can change this default for pages and posts in the `_config` file, or add `comments: TRUE` in the front matter of a page.
+This will insert disqus comment section at the bottom of the page.
+You will need to register and configure your disqus account separately

 # Other Configuration Options